xlinkbd/api-specification/guidelines/GUIDELINES.md

 - `conference_id`

 ### Objects retrieved via webhooks by the API (*Discussion Required*)
-Objects retrieved via webhooks by the API, documents or otherwise are in camelCase.
+Objects retrieved via webhooks by the API are in camelCase.

 #### For example:
 Nexmo Call Control Objects (NCCO) examples: